kishanweb/js/README.md

 # js
-this is javascript all importants topics
+ javascript all importants topics are here